medialab/minet/docs/cookbook/twitter_images.md

 Let's decompose the above command to understand what it does:

-- `minet fetch media_urls tweets.csv` means we want minet to read the `tweets.csv` file and then fetch, i.e. download, the urls found within the `media_urls` column.
+- `minet fetch media_urls -i tweets.csv` means we want minet to read the `tweets.csv` file and then fetch, i.e. download, the urls found within the `media_urls` column.
 - The `--separator "|"` part is us telling minet that the url column may contain multiple urls, instead of a single one, and that those will be separated by the `|` character.
 - The `-O images` part means that we want to store the downloaded images in the `images` folder (relative to our current working directory).
 - The `--throttle 0` part indicates minet that we don't want to wait between two requests on the same domain.
 By default, minet tries to wait a little bit between two requests on the same domain not to be too hard on servers and to avoid getting kicked.
 But here, `twitter.com` doesn't really care and can take the load.